Recognizing and Managing Learning Disabilities in Students

 - Request an evaluation: Schools are required to evaluate children with suspected learning disabilities under the Individuals with Disabilities Education Act (IDEA).
 This federal law protects the rights of children with disabilities as well as their parents.
 The results of the evaluation will be used to determine whether a child is eligible for special education services.
 If the child does not qualify, the assessment can still help determine the best way to move forward.

 - Create a plan: Work alongside the child’s doctor and teacher to create a personalized management and intervention plan.
 This should include ways to support the child at school and at home, as well as tools and methods to cope with symptoms.

 - Empower your child: While there is no cure for a learning disability, support and communication have substantial impacts on future success.
 Explain that everyone learns differently, and his or her potential is not limited by these challenges.
 Maintaining open communication with everyone involved is especially important in managing a learning disability.
 Though every child is different, connecting with other parents in a similar situation can provide a great source of support and advice.

-About the author: Dr. Amy McKenzie is an associate medical director at Blue Cross Blue Shield of Michigan.
+About the author: Dr. Amy McKenzie, MD, is the associate chief medical officer for Provider Engagement at Blue Cross Blue Shield of Michigan.

 - Improve Your Child’s Grades- No Extra Studying Necessary